Vitamin D Could Help Treat Diabetes, New Study Reveals

-The 27 million Americans struggling with type 2 diabetes could see their disease’s progression be haltered with the help of vitamin D, suggests a new research by the Salk Institute for Biological Studies in California.
+The 27 million Americans struggling with type 2 diabetes could see their disease’s progression be haltered with the help of vitamin D, suggests new research by the Salk Institute for Biological Studies in California.

-Since type 2 diabetes is caused by insulin resistance — largely brought on by an unhealthy lifestyle, although the disease can also be hereditary, notes Endocrine Web — the new study proposes a novel approach to treating diabetes by going straight to the source of the problem, in this case the beta cells in the pancreas.
+Since type 2 diabetes is caused by insulin resistance — largely brought on by an unhealthy lifestyle, although the disease can also be hereditary, notes Endocrine Web — the new study proposes a novel approach to treating diabetes by going straight to the source of the problem, in this case, the beta cells in the pancreas.

 Beta cells are responsible for producing, storing, and releasing insulin, explains the Salk Institute.
 When body fat affects the way insulin is used, type 2 diabetes sets it.